dylan-lang/opendylan/documentation/library-reference/source/system/locators.rst

 .. generic-function:: supports-open-locator?
    :open:

+   Returns whether or not a given locator supports the :gf:`open-locator` operation.

    :signature: supports-open-locator? (locator) => (openable?)

    :parameter locator: An instance of :class:`<locator>`.
    :value openable?: An instance of :drm:`<boolean>`.